-After five long years of waiting, the Log Horizon Season 3 release date has been confirmed to be coming up in early 2021.
+After five long years of waiting, the Log Horizon Season 3 release date has been confirmed for January 13, 2021.
 The third season will have 12 episodes in total.

 The Log Horizon sequel is officially being named Log Horizon: Destruction of the Round Table (Log Horizon: Entaku Houkai), which is also the title for Volume 12 of the web novel series by author Mamare Touno (real name Daisuke Umezu).